 5.110.
 Requirement 14 of GSR Part 4 (Rev. 1) [14] states that "The performance of a facility or activity in all operational states and, as necessary, in the post-operational phase shall be assessed in the safety analysis."
-The safety analysis for a nuclear fuel cycle R&D facility should cover the various hazards for the whole facility (see Section 2) and all the activities performed within the facility.
+The safety analysis for a nuclear fuel cycle R&D facility should cover the various hazards for the whole facility (see Section 2 of this Safety Guide) and all the activities performed within the facility.